aman-batra-dev/Hyprland-dotfiles/Arch_Installation.md

 - ```Linux Swap -> 19```

 For example we want first partition to be an EFI System, so we will input ```t``` and it will ask us the partition number.
 We will input ```1``` to select the first partiton.
 Then it will ask the type for that partition, we will input '''1''' to select ```EFI System``` as our option.
 Similarly for Swap Partition, ```Partition Number: 2``` and ```Type ID: 19```.

+- Press ```w``` to save changes and exit.

+Now we have to create filesystems for these partitions.
+You might be confused by now.
+We just created some